Sorry, you need to enable JavaScript to visit this website.

 • Objective: Evaluate the outcomes associated with real-world VELTASSA use in 881 encounters of patients with non–life-threatening hyperkalemia in institutional settings

-• Study population: Patients aged 18 years or older who received at least 1 dose of patiromer (8.4 g, 16.8 g, or 25.2 g) for the treatment of an acute non–life-threatening hyperkalemia episode, defined as a serum potassium level greater than 5.0 mEq/L, in any institutional setting (emergency department, inpatient unit, or intensive care unit) were included
+• Study population: Patients aged 18 years or older who received at least 1 dose of patiromer (8.4 g, 16.8 g, or 25.2 g) for the treatment of an acute non–life-threatening hyperkalemia episode, defined as a serum potassium level > 5.0 mEq/L, in any institutional setting (emergency department, inpatient unit, or intensive care unit) were included

 • Limitations: This study did not have a control group; therefore, whether observed reductions in potassium levels were associated with VELTASSA alone could not be determined.
 The absence of a protocol for treatment and monitoring of hyperkalemia required exclusion of observations from the analysis in each time interval if a laboratory blood sample was not obtained.
 Real-world data were retrospectively collected, are observational in nature, and are not based on controlled clinical studies